quasarframework/quasar-framework.org/source/guide/app-vuex-store.md

 export default store
 ```

 Now we can use this Vuex Module in our Vue files.
 Quick example.
-Assumes we configured "drawerState" into the state and added updateDrawerState mutation.
+Assume we configured "drawerState" into the state and added updateDrawerState mutation.

 ```js
 // src/store/showcase/mutations.js